You and Your CourseOpportunities

 - Has an International Standard Book Number (ISBN);

-- And is not part of any of the following exclusions: textbooks; edited books; revisions/new editions; technical and contract reports; creative works such as novels, depending mainly upon the imagination of the author; translations or annotated anthologies.
+Types of books unlikely to meet the eligibility criteria are: textbooks; edited books; revisions/new editions; technical and contract reports; creative works such as novels, depending mainly upon the imagination of the author; translations or annotated anthologies.

 - A contribution of chapter length, consisting substantially of new material,